Matsue incident

-The Matsue incident, also known as the Matsue Riot incident, Imperial Voluntary Army incident, or the Shimane Prefectural Office incendiarism, was an incident that occurred in Japan immediately after the Japanese surrender on August 15, 1945.
-The incident was staged by about forty dissidents, who attacked facilities in Matsue City, Shimane Prefecture, at dawn on August 24, 1945, resulting in one fatality.
+The Matsue incident, also known as the Matsue Riot incident, Imperial Voluntary Army incident, or the Shimane Prefectural Office incendiarism, was an incident that occurred in Japan after the Japanese surrender on 15 August 1945.
+The incident was staged by about forty dissidents, who attacked facilities in Matsue City, Shimane Prefecture, at dawn on 24 August 1945, resulting in one fatality.

 Background

-On August 15, 1945, Hirohito, the Emperor of Japan, broadcast the surrender of Japan by radio, thereby ending World War II.
+On 15 August 1945, Hirohito, the Emperor of Japan, broadcast the surrender of Japan by radio, thereby ending World War II.
 Following the broadcast, dissidents throughout Japan reacted unfavorably to the announcement.
 On that day, an armed group of dissidents who called themselves Sonno-Doshikai, gathered in Atagoyama, a small mountain in the central part of Tokyo.
 This group called for opposition to the surrender and expected that members of the Japanese armed forces would support them.
 The Matsue Incident, a last attempt at a coup d'état, was a response to this call.
 Ten people were killed and two arrested.

 Leaders of the attempted coup were brought to trial before the Supreme Court of Judicature.

 General description

-At dawn on August 24, the leader of the group, 25-year-old Isao Okazaki, and the group's members, also in their twenties, attacked key facilities in Shimane Prefecture, including the prefectural office, a newspaper company and a power plant.
+At dawn on 24 August, the leader of the group, 25-year-old Isao Okazaki, and the group's members, also in their twenties, attacked key facilities in Shimane Prefecture, including the prefectural office, a newspaper company and a power plant.
 The newspaper company and the power plant subsequently suffered by having some of their functions curtailed.
 The group had planned to kill the governor and the top public prosecutor, but failed.
 They rushed into the Matsue Broadcasting Station and asked to use it to deliver their message, but the station master refused.
 During the negotiation, police and the army encircled the group and all members were arrested.
 The prefectural office and the prefectural 3000 m2 assembly hall burned down, and one occupant died during the confusion.
-The electricity was cut off for three and a half hours and the newspaper was published only in tabloid format until August 31.
+The electricity was cut off for three and a half hours and the newspaper was published only in tabloid format until 31 August.
 The people of Shimane were shocked by these events, but the media coverage was strictly censored.
 This measure was successful in discouraging similar incidents.

 The ringleaders were imprisoned.
 After their release, some of them obtained jobs, one as a teacher, one at a printing company and another at a waste disposal company.
 The whereabouts of many former rioters are not disclosed in available sources.